marcbrandner/vagrant-jupyterlab-docker/README.md

+__THIS REPOSITORY IS ARCHIVED.__ Use the [Jupyter Docker Stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/) instead.
+Working with containers - including building custom container images - is way more efficient than installing Python packages and JupyterLab extensions in a Vagrant box.

+_____

 A Vagrant box providing my JupyterLab environment.
 Comes with many popular Data Science packages for Python and doesn't care about Python Virtual Envs.
 Based on a container run by Docker ([`docker.io/jupyter/base-notebook:python`](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#core-stacks)).
 Choice of packages is strongly opinionated.